FANzhaoxin666/zhaoxin-team/_members/d_songzhi.md

 ---

 Zhi.Song is currently an algorithm developer of Zhaoxin team.
-He studies his bachelor degree at CUPB.
+He is an undergraduate student at CUPB.